 Zero Waste also brings your own lifestyle choices into consideration whilst (and hopefully long after) you are involved with a project.

 The first thing to go?
 Disposable coffee cups.
-With long production meetings, double show days and development intensives, caffeine is the lifeblood of the theatre industry (…among other things…) but it results in a lot of unrecyclable waste.
+With long production meetings, double show days and development intensives, the theatre industry’s lifeblood is caffeine (…among other things…), but it results in a lot of unrecyclable waste.
 Life hack: buy a Keep-Cup or travel mug and keep it at the theatre.

 4. Audience Incentives